nelson-yeh-fy/nelson-yeh-fy/README.md

 #### Work
 * **CSI Technology, SDM (Greater New York, US)**
-•	Mentored and coached a team of 7 people: 2 leads and 5 developers, helping 50% earn better performance results.
+•	Mentored and coached a team of 7 people: helping 50% earn better performance results.
 •	Owned a suite of CAD dispatching services.
 Drove long-term initiatives to keep them impactful and maintainable.
-•	Built the MVP on time on a budget, which got us a big contract. •	Led out a plan for multi-phased deployments, scoping out projects for 5 teams, taking the system from conception to production, and being my team’s culture vector.
-As a result, rolled out the deliveries and extended sales.
+•	Built the MVP on time on a budget, rolled out the deliveries and extended sales.

 * **CSI Technology, SDE (Greater New York, US)** :